kubevault/kubevault/docs/concepts/vault-server-crds/storage/postgresql.md

 spec:
   backend:
     postgresql:
-      connectionUrlSecret: <secret_name>
+      connectionURLSecret: <secret_name>
       table: <table_name>
       maxParallel: <max_parallel>
 ```

 Here, we are going to describe the various attributes of the `spec.backend.postgresql` field.

-### postgresql.connectionUrlSecret
+### postgresql.connectionURLSecret

-`postgresql.connectionUrlSecret` is a required field that specifies the name of the secret containing the connection string to use to authenticate and connect to PostgreSQL.
+`postgresql.connectionURLSecret` is a required field that specifies the name of the secret containing the connection string to use to authenticate and connect to PostgreSQL.
 The secret contains the following key:

 - `connection_url`